A network of regenerative practitioners, educators, and consultants.

 What is the accreditation?

-The accreditation is a community of educators and consultants in regenerative agriculture upholding shared ethical and professional standards for quality of work.
-It is a first-party accrediting system designed according to the principles of Participatory Guarantee Systems.
-This means that accreditees are endorsed by their peers to give advice on regenerative agriculture, not a third party.
+The IEA Accreditation is a community of practitioners, educators, and consultants in regenerative agriculture upholding shared ethical and professional standards for quality of work.
+It is a first-party accrediting program designed according to the principles of Participatory Guarantee Systems.
+This means that accreditees are endorsed by their peers (not a third party) to collaborate and advise on regenerative agriculture.

 Who is the accreditation for?

-Educators and consultants giving advice or developing trainings in regenerative agriculture.
+IEA Accreditation is for practitioners, educators, and consultants giving advice, or developing trainings, relevant to regenerative agriculture.
 To become accredited, you must also be a member of the IEA co-operative.

 How does the accreditation work?

-At the heart of the accreditation are ethical and professional standards, which all accreditees commit to upholding when providing advice or trainings in regenerative agriculture.
-Accreditees participate in peer review – supporting their peers to uphold the standards and undertake ongoing learning and professional development.
+At the heart of the IEA Accreditation are ethical and professional standards, which all accreditees must commit to upholding when providing advice or trainings in regenerative agriculture.
+Accreditees participate in peer review – supporting their peers to uphold the IEA ethics and standards and undertake ongoing learning and professional development.

-The accreditation exists to defend against greenwashing and uphold the integrity of advising and training in regenerative agriculture.
-It hopes to create a community that can advocate for regenerative agriculture in universities, schools, policy, and amidst farmer networks.
-IEA believes that bringing diverse educators and consultants into dialogue and shared learning, whilst collectively upholding ethical and professional standards, is fundamental to maintaining the integrity of Australia’s regenerative agriculture movement.
+IEA Accreditation exists to defend against greenwashing and uphold the integrity of advising and training in regenerative agriculture.
+It will create a community to advocate for regenerative agriculture in universities, schools, policy, and amidst farmer networks.
+The IEA believes that bringing diverse practitioners, educators, and consultants into dialogue and shared learning, whilst collectively upholding ethical and professional standards, is fundamental to maintaining the integrity of Australia’s regenerative agriculture movement.
 You can read more about the diversity of regenerative agriculture in this publication.
-It also hopes to provide pathways for early-career educators and consultants (such as those emerging from the Bachelor of Science (Regenerative Agriculture) at Southern Cross University).
+The accreditation will also provide pathways for early-career practitioners, educators, and consultants (such as those emerging from studies in regenerative agriculture such as the Bachelor of Science (Regenerative Agriculture) at Southern Cross University).

 What are the ethical standards?